matiaspakua/ml-demo-project/README.md

 5. **Dockerfile**: file that create the image of the APP to be deployed in a environment where docker is available.
 6. **requirements.txt** : file that contains all the dependency needed by the project.
 ## Project Deployment Workflow

+The following diagram describe the high level architecture of the Application and the CI/CD process:

 ### Step 01
 The code for the app is stored in a GitHub repository, which allows for easy version control and collaboration.
 The app is automatically build and test in a github workflow.